Brynhildr in the Darkness

 Brynhildr in the Darkness (極黒のブリュンヒルデ, Gokukoku no Buryunhirude) is a Japanese manga series written and illustrated by Lynn Okamoto.
-It was serialized in Shueisha's seinen manga magazine Weekly Young Jump from January 2012 to March 2016.
+It was serialized in Shueisha's seinen manga magazine Weekly Young Jump from January 2012 to March 2016, with its chapters collected in 18 tankōbon volumes.
+The series follows Ryouta Murakami, a young boy obsessed with proving that aliens exist, who sees someone that looks just like his deceased girlfriend.
 An anime television series adaptation by Arms aired between April and June 2014.

 Plot

-Ten years ago, Ryouta Murakami along with his childhood friend, Kuroneko set out to search for signs of alien life.
+Ryouta Murakami along with his childhood friend, Kuroneko set out to search for signs of alien life.
 Although Ryouta is skeptical about her theory, Kuroneko insists that aliens are real.
-During their search, a tragic accident occurs which gravely injures Ryouta and kills Kuroneko.
+During their search, an accident occurs which gravely injures Ryouta and kills Kuroneko.
 Due to his strong memory, Ryouta cannot forget about Kuroneko.
 Since then, he has been continuously staring at the night sky in order to prove that aliens exist, and also to fulfill Kuroneko's dying wish.

-Presently, Ryouta is a top student at his school and the sole member of the Astronomy Club.
-Until he gets the shock of his life when a new transfer student named "Neko Kuroha" arrives in his class.
+Ten years later, Ryouta is a top student at his school and the sole member of the Astronomy Club, but he is taken aback when a new transfer student named "Neko Kuroha" arrives in his class.
 She bears a striking resemblance to Ryouta's dead childhood friend, although she dismisses the fact as a bluff.
 Ryouta later notices something amiss about Neko: First, when a student is miraculously saved after nearly drowning by a mysterious force; and later when Neko predicts that Ryouta will also die and displays superhuman strength when saving him.
 It is then revealed that Neko is a witch who escaped from an alien research lab.

 Ryouta becomes a part of Neko's life, learning more about her dilemma and the hidden forces that exist in the universe.
 As he sinks deeper and deeper into a world of magic and artificially created witches, Ryouta must use any means necessary to preserve and shelter other escaped witches and allow them to live normally, despite knowing the scientists of the lab would kill any outsiders involved.